|

 client service.
 Tests conducted by US government labs

-four hops.
-There was no appreciable degradation due
+TCP/IP for the 80211abg radios.
+There was no appreciable degradation due to

 |